 Sometimes, that accident proves happy while other times, you want to tuck all your hair up under a baseball cap and hide away.
 I’ve had both experiences happen to me before.

-That made me wonder, can you re-dye your hair the next day?
+That made me wonder, can I re-dye my hair the next day?
+I did a bit of research, so keep reading for the answer!

 There are many people who claim to have done it with success, but we all have different hair and situations.
 It might not be the right thing for you to do.
 In fact, it could make your hair even worse.